 Plagiarism is the act of taking and using another person's work as one's own.
-Where plagiarism occurs in items of assessment contributing to the result in a unit or course, it the e purpose of these rules any of the following acts constitute plagiarism unless the work appropriately acknowledged: copying the work of another student directly copying any part of another person's work summarising the work of another person using or developing an idea or thesis derived from another person's work using experimental results obtained by another person incitement by a student of another to plagiarise.
+Where plagiarism occurs in items of assessment contributing to the result in a unit or course, it shall be regarded as, and treated in the same manner as, cheating in an examination.
+For the purpose of these rules any of the following acts constitute plagiarism unless the work is appropriately acknowledged:

+copying the work of another student

+directly copying any part of another person's work

+summarising the work of another person

+using or developing an idea or thesis derived from another person's work using experimental results obtained by another person incitement by a student of another to plagiarise.